ChokingRedRoses/ChokingRedRoses/README.md

 - PLEASE cuddle with me , a high cud/touchcomf ^_^
 - i hide people freely , if i have you hided, then damn , i dont hide people much ur one of my dni list
 - one of my con being getting jealous so quickly , please respect it!
+- i have epilepsy and im triggered of loud sounds, so please recommend or put on loud songs / sounds when im there. !
 - sigh ships iwc i dont understand yall roleplaying randomly
 - zoo / racism etc. interacters will be blocked in any way.
 ![image](https://github.com/user-attachments/assets/0dc7738c-ff9e-4284-bb6b-ad7585a27acd)